stealjs/steal-tools/doc/grunt-exporter.md

 Each `stealPluginify` task is configured by three values:

- - system - describes the [System.config] values used to load modules, this is passed to [stealTools.pluginifier].
+ - system - describes the [System.config] values used to load modules, this is passed to [steal-tools.pluginifier].
  - options - configures special behavior of the loader such as logging.
  - outputs - configures the modules that should be written out, how they should be written out, and where they should be written.